 Easily, Stelvio is for cycling what Everest is for mountain climbing: an iconic place that everyone into the sport knows about and refers to with both familiarity and deep respect.

-I’ve been playing with the idea of a Dolomites cycling tour for two years and after several revisions we have a Tourissimo Dolomites itinerary.
+I’d been playing with the idea of a Dolomites cycling tour for two years and after several revisions created a Tourissimo Dolomites itinerary.
 Check it out here.

 Stelvio Pass (m 2,758)

 The Stelvio Pass (2,758 m - 9,045 ft) links Lombardy to Switzerland and the South Tyrol (German speaking Italian region).
 The pass belongs to the municipality of Bormio and the area surrounding it is part of the Stelvio National Park.
 The Stelvio Pass usually opens in the second half of May and closes during the first days of November.
 However, weather can be unpredictable and I have witnessed snowstorms in the middle of the summer.

 The history of the Stelvio is very much linked to WWI because it was at the forefront of the terrible trench war fought in the ice and snow in the area.
 The original road was built between 1820–25 by the Austrian Empire to connect the former Austrian province of Lombardy with the rest of Austria, covering a climb of 1,871 m (6,138 ft).
 The engineer in charge of the project was Carlo Donegani (1775–1845).
 Since then, the route has changed very little (Wikipedia).

 What is the Cima Coppi and what does it have to do with Stelvio?